Diesel Price in India

 There has been an ongoing discussion on bringing the fuel prices under the goods and services tax (GST), which subdues all indirect taxes levied by the state and central governments.

-Some experts opine that bringing them under the new tax regime would lead to reduction in prices as the majority of fuel price is constituted of central and tax rates.
+Some experts opine that bringing them under the new tax regime would lead to a reduction in prices as the majority of fuel price is constituted of central and tax rates.

 - Taxes constitute more than 40% of the diesel price